miccaldas/cli_diary/cli_diary/md_posts/cli_apps_database_app_-_data_reception.md

 My aim with this post is to make, to use what I think is architectural jargon, a
 <strong><em>descriptive memory</em></strong>, of a phase that comes after
 data management, but before proper data analysis.

 You'll notice a profuse use of pickled files.
-Even if a bit notorious and, in my view, unjustly maligned, they have two qualities that trump, for my use case, all objections:
+Even if a bit notorious and, in my view, unjustly maligned, they have two qualities that trump all objections:

 1. <strong>They provide availability.</strong>
    Suddenly you don't have to run *n* functions to get a bit of information you